 Learn to deal with injuries and medical emergencies at home, work or play.
 The Lifesaving Society offers three levels of training:

 - Basic First Aid

 The Lifesaving Society also offers:

 - Airway Management

 - Anaphylaxis Rescuer

 Every five years, the International Liaison Committee on Resuscitation (ILCOR) reviews the latest science on first aid and resuscitation and updates treatment recommendations as necessary.
 The Lifesaving Society and its fellow national training agencies review the recommendations and agree upon a consistent interpretation and consensus in the guidelines for Canada.
 Our current program incorporates these recommendations.

-The 2020 first aid and resuscitation guidelines are currently under review and we will be releasing updates to our programs in 2022.
-There will not be any major changes and nothing will affect changes with the Society’s test items or “Must Sees.”
-There will be a few “tweaks” and some new information, but importantly, there are no changes to the resuscitation standards for drowning victims.
+We have updated our programs to include the 2020 recommendations, which are minor and do not affect the Society’s test items or “Must Sees.”
+Importantly, there are no changes to the resuscitation standards for drowning victims.
 Your existing training remains effective in saving lives.

 This document outlines the changes made in 2022 to the Society’s First Aid Award Guide.
 No need to purchase a new award guide.
 Just download the update and insert it into your existing book.